Psykotikism/Mutant_Tanks/README.md

 			"Vampire Range"					"500.0"
 		}
 		// The Super Tank changes the survivors' field of views.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor's vision changes.
+		// "Vision Hit" - When a survivor is hit by a Tank's claw or rock, the survivor's vision changes.
 		"Vision Ability"
 		{
 			// Enable this ability.